Skip to main content

 3. Explain to senior management what the risk represents, why you do or do not feel it needs to be addressed, and at what cost (both for addressing and not addressing it)

-Looking at these points, we can make another key observation about thinking like a CISO:
+Looking at these points, we can make another key observation about thinking like a CISO and implementing a strong CISO strategy:

-A CISO must think strategically.
+A CISO strategy is imperative.
 It’s helpful to have a tactical background and that may certainly inform your decisions, but the CISO has to keep the security strategy first and foremost in mind.

 Thinking strategically allows the CISO to keep a clear view of the business' goals and keeps the security strategy aligned with the business strategy.
 When you speak to your CEO or COO regarding security priorities and needs, you will undoubtedly be asked how your plans will support or elevate the business overall.
 Your thinking should always include those considerations.

-Another aspect that I personally feel is vital to being an effective CISO and thinking like one is to view security as a business enabler.
+Another aspect that I personally feel is vital to thinking like an effective CISO and forming a secure CISO strategy is to view security as a business enabler.
 The purpose of security is to protect the company, its data, and business processes from being exploited, and to prevent that data from falling into the wrong hands.
 However, it is critical to avoid the natural tendency to avoid all risks all of the time.
 It is often said that no computer is safe unless it’s removed from all networks.
 Of course, it loses a lot of its utility if there is no network connectivity.
 Email, for example, becomes considerably less effective on an isolated system.
 So we accept the risk of a potential break-in and mitigate that risk with regular software updates, malware protection, limited services running, and careful control of the use of privileged access.

 The CISO needs to consider security with the mindset of “how can the risk be made acceptable and the company continues to run securely, but efficiently?”
 Sometimes, when asked to approve a security exception or some new process fraught with risk, “no” is the best answer, but the CISO must not start from no. I find it’s best to ask the question, “How can I make this happen for the team?” and then talk myself out of it should there just be too much risk.